Survey Results - Trainee feedback on Taylor Vinters

 The Lex 100 verdict on Taylor Vinters

-The firm: “Taylor Vinters is an international law firm supporting the businesses which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
-We are passionate about working with people and organisations that make great things happen – innovators and entrepreneurs.”
+The firm: Taylor Vinters is an international law firm supporting the businesses which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
+Our practice is global and our partners and lawyers operate from innovation clusters in the UK, Asia and the US.

-University: University of Edinburgh
+University: University of Leeds

 About the firm

 Other offices: London, Cambridge, Oxford, New York and Singapore

 Who we are: We are a full service law firm and our key practice areas are corporate, commercial technology, IP, brands, employment, commercial real estate, disputes and private wealth.
 We are also active investors in legal technology and artificial intelligence, which power our fast and cost-effective RAPID contract portfolio review service.